mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 For example, the labels values are limited to 63 characters, so the interpolated value must not exceed this limit.
 Annotations have a limit of 256 characters, so the interpolated value must not exceed this limit.

-Refer to kubernetes documentation for more information about the limits of the resources.
+Refer to Kubernetes documentation for more information about the limits of the resources.

 Failing to comply with these limitations will result in an error when deploying the service.